lenkiefer/lenkiefer.github.com/_posts/2016-03-19-the-week-that-was-in-charts.md

 <img src="{{ site.url }}/img/charts_mar_19_2016/jobs dots 3_19_2016.png" alt="job dots" style="width: 450px;"/>

 One state I’ve been focused on is Texas due to its reliance on oil and gas drilling.
 A report <a href="http://www.brookings.edu/blogs/the-avenue/posts/2016/03/16-declining-us-oil-gas-rigs-saha-muro?cid=00900015020089101US0001-031801"> from Brookings</a> analyzed how the decline in oil and gas drilling could impact employment in states that rely on the energy sector.
-North Dakota was greatest at risk, possibly loosing over 7% of total employment due to the decline in oil and gas drilling activity.
-Texas is also at risk, possibly loosing 1.2 percent of total employment.
-The latest jobs data for Texas, continue to show year-to-year growth in Texas employment, but the pace of gains has slowed.
+North Dakota was greatest at risk, possibly losing over 7% of total employment due to the decline in oil and gas drilling activity.
+Texas is also at risk, possibly losing 1.2 percent of total employment.
+The latest jobs data for Texas continue to show year-to-year growth in Texas employment, but the pace of gains has slowed.

 <img src="{{ site.url }}/img/charts_mar_19_2016/txyoyjobs.png" alt="job dots" style="width: 450px;"/>